 Author: Dr Louise Reiche, Dermatologist, 2007.
 Updated by Vanessa Ngan, Staff Writer, August 2012.

-Improved knowledge related to the sun and technology advances have made sunscreen issues more complex.
-Which sunscreen product is most suitable depends on many factors such as how sensitive the skin is to burning and to cosmetics, how dry or oily the skin is, previous sun and skin cancer history and medical history.
+Improved knowledge related to the sun and technology advances has made sunscreen issues more complex.
+Which sunscreen product is most suitable depends on many factors such as how sensitive the skin is to burning and cosmetics, how dry or oily the skin is, previous sun and skin cancer history and medical history.

 Sunscreen is mainly used to protect the skin against ultraviolet radiation, which damages the skin.